sodadata/soda-core/docs/documentation/scan.md

 You need to create a **scan YAML** file for every table in your [warehouse]({% link documentation/glossary.md %}#warehouse) that you want to scan.
 If you have 20 tables in your warehouse, you need 20 YAML files, each corresponding to a single table.

 You can create scan YAML files yourself, but the CLI command `soda analyze` sifts through the contents of your warehouse and automatically prepares a scan YAML file for each table.
-Soda SQL puts the YAML files in the `/tables` directory which is in the same directory as your `warehouse.yml` file.
+Soda SQL puts the YAML files in a `/tables` directory in your [warehouse directory]({% link documentation/glossary.md %}#warehouse-directory).

 In your command-line interface, navigate to the directory that contains your `warehouse.yml` file, then execute the following: